ingebrijker/MekongDeltaMDP/README.md

 # MekongDeltaMDP
 Data processing for MDP425

-Data input owned by Thuyloi university.
+Data owned by Thuyloi university.
 With same structure data, this repository can be used to replicate our analysis for continued data collection